 Mergers are subject to competition control in Estonia, since the Competition Act defines mergers, when at least one of the merged companies ceases to exist, as concentration.
-This law further outlines procedures for concentration control for which mergers are subject to.
+This law further outlines procedures for concentration control to which mergers are subject.

-Estonian Competition Authority is the body responsible for merger control in Estonia.
-According to the Competition Act, council must be informed of a merger if aggregate turnover of the merged companies exceeds 6, 4 million EUR or if all of the merged companies or at least one of the companies has more than 40% of the certain market concentration.
-Competition Authority might request merger filing even for companies below those thresholds during 12 months after the merger, if it deems that such merger might limit competition.
+The Estonian Competition Authority is the body responsible for merger control in Estonia.
+According to the Competition Act, the Council must be informed of a merger if aggregate turnover of the merged companies exceeds 6.4 million EUR or if all of the merged companies or at least one of the companies has more than 40% of the certain market concentration.
+The Competition Authority might request merger filing even for companies below those thresholds during the 12 months following the merger, if it deems that such a merger might limit competition.

-If notification is required, all parties participating in merger should submit notification to competition council and receive approval.
-Notification document should include registration information of the merged companies, reasons for and description of the method of concentration, financial accounts of the companies, their sales and evaluation of market shares in certain markets, information on competitors and other descriptive information.
+If notification is required, all parties participating in merger should submit notification to the Competition Council and receive approval.
+Notification document should include registration information of the merged companies, reasons for and description of the method of concentration, financial accounts of the companies, their sales and evaluation of market shares in certain markets, information on competitors, and other descriptive information.

 Receipt of notification must be announced by Competition Authority in Official Gazette of the State (Ametlikud Teadaanded) including type of concentration and parties involved.

-After evaluating the merger filling, Competition council must issue one of the following decisions:
+After evaluating the merger filling, the Competition council must issue one of the following decisions:

 Merger and Taxation in Estonia